cmungall/homology-paper-DRAFT/homology.md

-this we mean that there is no *guarantee* that the existence of a class in Uberon means that the class represents a group of homologous structures; it does not mean that homology is explicitly avoided as a grouping criteria.
-Homology is handled separately, in datafiles provided by groups such as Phenoscape and BgeeDb.
-In practice, a strict separation is difficult, and often it is impossible to avoid homology - for example, the definition of "manual digit 3" is essentially homological.
+this we mean that there is no *guarantee* that the existence of a class in Uberon means that the class represents a group of homologous structures; it does not mean that homology is explicitly avoided as a criteria for defining or making classes.
+Homology assertions are handled outside the ontology, in datafiles provided by groups such as Phenoscape and BgeeDb.
+In practice, a strict separation is difficult, and often it is impossible to avoid homology in the construction of an ontology - for example, the definition of "manual digit 3" in Uberon is essentially homological.

 # Results